 This activity replaces HUD's Minimum Rent Hardship exemption with a simpler policy that better addresses the needs of SCCHA's participants.
-SCCHA's policy does not differentiate between a temporary and long-term hardship and does not require staff to track and receive payments from participants after the hardship waiver is lifted.
+SCCHA's policy does not differentiate between a temporary and longterm hardship and does not require staff to track and receive payments from participants after the hardship waiver is lifted.

 Minimum rent is suspended beginning the first of the month following the hardship request and will continue until the family submits new sources of income.
-If SCCHA determines there is no longer a financial hardship, the minimum rent will be reinstated on the first of the month following the determination.
+If the housing Authority determines there is no longer a financial hardship, the minimum rent will be reinstated on the first of the month following the determination.

-SCCHA continues to benefit from staff time and cost savings with this activity.
+SCCHA continues to use this activity.

-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any non-significant changes to this activity and its authorizations.

-There are no changes to the activity's metrics, baselines, nor benchmarks.
+There are no changes to the activity's metrics, baselines, or benchmarks.

-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes to this activity and its authorizations.